A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

 where $\mu_{*}$ is the cosine zenith angle (here 1/$\sqrt{3}$), $\tau$($z,b,g$) is the optical depth at each altitude level $z$, for band $b$ and $g$ node and $w_{g}$ the weight of the $g$ quadrature node.
-To compare each method fairly, we normalise the shortwave fluxes by the top of atmosphere flux.
-For the longwave flux calculation, we use the short characteristics with linear interpolants method \citep{Olson1987} with eight streams following the \citet{Hogan2024} Gauss–Laguerre emission angles and weights.
-We ignore any scattering effects in the shortwave or longwave flux calculation.
+To compare each method fairly, I normalise the shortwave fluxes by the top of atmosphere flux.
+For the internal, thermal flux calculation (also known as longwave radiation in planetary science contexts), I use the 1D short characteristics with linear interpolants method \citep{Olson1987} with eight streams following the \citet{Hogan2024} Gauss–Laguerre emission angles and weights.
+I ignore any scattering effects in the shortwave or longwave flux calculation.

 The heating rates, dT/dt [K s$^{-1}$], from the shortwave and longwave radiation are given as \citep[e.g.][]{Amundsen2014, Malik2019}

 and